tieguy/OSM-collabmark.org/CPM/FAQ.md

 * bankruptcy, dissolution, or similar corporate events; or
 * death of an individual non-corporate licensee

-Alternately, on a case-by-case basis, the OSMF may determine that it is necessary to avoid such issues by having such marks or names transferred to the OSMF and to licensing them back to the registrant.
+Alternately, on a case-by-case basis, the OSMF may determine that it is necessary to avoid such issues by having such marks or names transferred to the OSMF and licensing them back to the registrant.
 In such a case the OSMF will carry all costs of the transfer.

 ## What can I do with domains or company names using remixes of "OpenStreetMap" and other OSM marks?